-The Illinois Prairie Path’s 17-mile main branch is the most urban of its corridors.
-In Wheaton, the main stem of the trail begins along city streets on bicycle-friendly extra-wide sidewalks.
-Distinct green trail markers shepherd you east through the lively shopping district of this college town.
+The Illinois Prairie Path’s 16-mile Main Branch is the most urban of its corridors.
+Beginning in Wheaton, the IPP’s Main Branch follows city streets on extrawide bicycle-friendly sidewalks.
+Distinct green trail markers shepherd you eastward through the lively shopping district.
 As you leave downtown Wheaton, Metra commuter rail tracks share the corridor, allowing you about 2 miles of rail-with-trail experience.

-The Elgin Branch of the IPP is the 14-mile northern segment, between Elgin and Volunteer Park in Wheaton.
-The surface of the trail is almost entirely a hard-packed crushed stone.
-Heading southeast from the Elgin trailhead, where the IPP again meets the Fox River Trail, you immediately plunge into a lush, rural atmosphere of farm fields and pockets of trees.
-Near mile 4 in Wayne, between Army Trail Road and Smith Road, a steep hill climb might challenge wheelchair users and youngsters on bikes.
+The Elgin Branch of the IPP runs 14 miles between Elgin and Volunteer Park in Wheaton.
+The surface of the trail is almost entirely hard-packed crushed stone.
+Heading southeast from the Elgin trailhead, where the IPP again meets the Fox River Trail, you immediately plunge into a lush, rural atmosphere of farms and small forests.
+About 5 miles from the trailhead, between Army Trail Road and Smith Road in Wayne, a steep hill climb might challenge wheelchair users and youngsters on bikes.
 Cresting the hill, you’ll enjoy a pleasant 4-mile ride through forests and residential developments to the vicinity of Prince Crossing Road, where the IPP joins the 12-mile Great Western Trail for 0.3 mile.
 (The Great Western also joins the IPP Main Branch in Villa Park.)

-Well-manicured neighborhoods soon indicate your arrival in the town of Wheaton.
-Just when you think you have left the trail’s remoteness behind, the Lincoln Marsh Natural Area affords an excellent bucolic diversion.
-With multiple overlooks and interpretive signs, the marsh presents the perfect finishing touch to a wonderful 14-mile trip.
-In less than 1 mile, after spanning an impressive bridge over two city streets and three active rail lines, you arrive at Volunteer Park, named after the countless residents who made May Theilgaard Watts’s dream into a reality.
+Well-manicured neighborhoods indicate your arrival in Wheaton.
+Just when you think you have left the trail’s remoteness behind, the Lincoln Marsh Natural Area affords a bucolic diversion.
+With multiple overlooks and interpretive signs, the marsh provides the perfect finishing touch.
+In less than 1 mile, after spanning a bridge over two city streets and three active rail lines, you arrive at Volunteer Park, named after the countless residents who made May Theilgaard Watts’s dream into a reality.

 Access the Aurora trailhead by taking Interstate 88 to Farnsworth Avenue South; go 1.1 miles.
 Turn right on Indian Trail and after 1.5 miles turn left on Aurora Avenue for just under 1 mile.
 Take a right onto Illinois Avenue and the trailhead is on the right just before the Fox River.